 Building an audience for your Airbnb Instagram account is a powerful way to increase traffic to your rental listings.
 As one of the most popular social media networks, Instagram has reached the 1.35 billion monthly active users mark, according to Statista.
 In addition, it is an image-based platform which makes it an ideal place to showcase your vacation rental as an Airbnb host wanting to win more bookings.

 Are you eager to create a buzz around your short-term rental and attract more holidaymakers to your Airbnb listings?

 The first step that you need to take is to create your Airbnb Instagram account.
-Download the app from the App Store or Google Play and then start with signing up.
-You can sign up for Instagram using your email address or a phone number.
+Download the app from the App Store or Google Play and then start signing up.
+You can sign up for Instagram using your email address or phone number.
 Another way is to use your Facebook account to log in to Instagram.

 If you have a personal page on Instagram, it is still preferable to set up a new account for your vacation rental business.
 You should keep your business page focused on your property rather than your personality.

 Make sure to add a profile photo (it can be a logo of your property management company), fill in the bio, and link to your Airbnb listing.
 Then complete the text for your bio with some information that reflects your Airbnb business.
 In general, it should include the following three key points:

 After you have done that, you are ready to share the first posts introducing your rental to Instagram’s audience.

 As Instagram is a visual platform, you should strive to make your feed appealing to the eyes of your followers.
 You should select a color scheme that represents your Airbnb property’s vibe and stick to it down the line.
 Keep your posts consistent with your brand and its design theme.
 Many Airbnb hosts fall at this hurdle and their profiles do not look as polished as they could, which in turn does their vacation rentals a disservice.